-B. Some Changes in the Threat Scenario
+A. Changes in the Threat Model

-There are clear differences in many of the threat scenarios as detailed below [26]:
+There are clear differences in many of the threat scenarios as detailed below [3]:

-- 1. Loss of governance (or visibility and/or control of the governance process) - 2.
-Lock-in (threats may be present and locked into the cloud environment). - 3.
-Isolation failure (e.g., hypervisor attack, lack of accountability) - 4.
-Compliance risks (if provider cannot provide compliance evidence or will not permit audit by customer, lack of accountability) - 5.
-Management interface compromise (and or inheritance of threats and/or malicious code from other users of the cloud). - 6.
-Data protection (how does customer verify protection, lack of accountability) - 7.
-Insecure or incomplete data deletion - 8.
-Malicious insider (often the cloud insider is not vetted as well as the organizational insider, and insiders from other customers could bring in contagious viruses see 5 above.)
+1. Loss of governance (or visibility and/or control of the governance process)

+2. Lock-in (threats may be present and locked into the cloud environment and shared among all tenants).

+3. Isolation failure (e.g., hypervisor attack, lack of accountability - lack of distinction between virtualized instances of services).

+4. Compliance risks (if provider cannot provide compliance evidence or will not permit audit by customer, lack of accountability)

+5. Management interface compromise (and or inheritance of threats and/or malicious code from other users of the cloud).

+6. Data protection (how does customer verify protection, lack of accountability)

+7. Insecure or incomplete data protection and/or data deletion

+8. Malicious insider (often the cloud insider is not vetted as well as the organizational insider, and insiders from other customers could bring in contagious viruses - see 5 above.)

+9. Unprotected or ineffective key management for cryptography.

-C. Differences from Traditional Data Centers
+B. Traditional Data Centers versus Cloud Computing

 Cloud computing relies on much of the same technical infrastructure (e.g., routers, switches, operating systems, databases, web servers) as traditional data centers and as a result, many of the security issues are similar in the two environments.
 The notable exception in some cases is the addition of a hypervisor for managing virtual machines.
 The Cloud Security Alliance's security guidance states "Security controls in cloud computing are, for the most part, no different than security controls in any IT environment.
 Cloud computing is about gracefully losing control while maintaining accountability even if the operational responsibility falls upon one or more third parties."
 While many of the controls are similar, there are two factors at work that make cloud computing different: perimeter removal and trust.
 With cloud computing, the concept of a network or information perimeter changes radically.
 Data and applications flow from cloud to cloud via gateways along the cloud perimeters.
 However, since the data may be stored in clouds outside the organization's premises or control, perimeter controls become less useful.
 In exchange for the lack of a single perimeter around one's data and applications, cloud consumers must be able to trust their cloud providers.
 A lack of trust in a cloud provider does not necessarily imply a lack of security in the provider's service.
 A cloud provider may be acceptably secure, but the novelty of cloud computing means that many providers have not had the opportunity to satisfactorily demonstrate their security in a way that earns the trust of cloud consumers.
-Trust must be managed through detailed Service Level Agreements (SLAs), with clear metrics and monitoring mechanisms, and clear delineation of security mechanisms [27].
+Trust must be managed through detailed Service Level Agreements (SLAs), with clear metrics and monitoring mechanisms, and clear delineation of security mechanisms [4].

-III.
-HIGH ASSURANCE COMPUTING
+IV.
+A PARADIGM FOR HIGH ASSURANCE

-While the current implementations of Cloud Computing provide efficient and operationally friendly solutions to data computing and content distribution, they are not up to the challenge of high assurance.
+While the current implementations of cloud computing provide efficient and operationally friendly solutions to data computing and content distribution, they are not up to the challenge of high assurance.